ocaml-multicore/kcas/README.md

 The
 [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem)
 is a well known classic synchronization problem.
-It is easy to solve with **kcas**.
+It is easy to solve with **Kcas**.
 If you are unfamiliar with the problem, please take a moment to read the description of the problem.

 A handy concurrent data structure for solving the dining philosophers problem is